chipmuenk/pyfixp/README.md

 # pyfixp
-A fast fixpoint library utilizing numpy.
+A Python library for fast fixpoint arithmetics based on `numpy`.

 This library was originally created for the Python Filter Design and Analysis [pyFDA](https://github.org/chipmuenk/pyfda) project but can also be used standalone.

 Most routines operate on scalars and arrays alike, currently the following operations are supported:

 - (Re)Quantization ('floor', 'round', 'fix')
-- Wrap-around or saturation behaviour for overflows
+- Wrap-around or saturation behaviour for overflows ('wrap' or 'sat')
-- Conversion of binary, hex, decimal, CSD format strings
+- Conversion of binary, hex, decimal, CSD format strings to float and vice versa

 ![Screenshot](img/pyfixp_screenshot.png)

 ## Example
 Conversion is controlled with dictionaries, in the following example a quantizer is defined with an output format of 0 integer bits and 3 fractional bits, overflows are wrapped around in two's complement style ("wrap") and additional fractional bits are simply truncated ("floor"):

     import pyfixp as fx
     q_dict = {'WI':0, 'WF': 3,               # number of integer / fractional bits